Bangladesh Cricket League

 The Bangladesh Cricket League is an annual first-class cricket tournament that began in Bangladesh in the 2012–13 season.

 History

 The Bangladesh Cricket League (BCL) was inaugurated in the 2012–13 season as a four-team first-class tournament comprising the best-performing players from the eight-team National Cricket League (NCL).
-The aim was to raise the level of the nation's top first-class competition and so prepare players better for Test cricket.
+The aim was to raise the level of the nation's top first-class competition to better prepare players for Test cricket.

 The BCL consists of four zonal teams, each made up of players from teams representing two adjacent regions in the NCL.
 The teams are as follows: